DevOelgaard/Utility-Ai-Creator-For-Unity/README.md

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/DevOelgaard)<br>

+This is a one-man hobby project, which is distributed as a free Unity-Package.
+Sponsorships would increase my incentive to spend more time on the project and potentially hire a UX designer, to really improve the user experience.<br>
-Becoming a sponsor will help this project stay alive, and make me a happy man :).
+Furthermore a sponsorship would make me a happy man :)<br>